Solanagaming/Bullet_whitepaper/Bullet_Bonanza_Whitepaper.md

 **Bullet Bonanza** is a fast-paced, multiplayer First-Person Shooter (FPS) game designed by Kiloo.
 Our CTO aims to bring the thrill of high-stakes competition into the world of Web3 gaming.
 By seamlessly integrating blockchain technology and $BULLET, our native token, Bullet Bonanza offers players a unique gaming experience where skill, strategy, and risk come together.

 With the integration of Web3 wallet connectivity, players can wager $BULLET tokens in matches, participate in weekly tournaments, and compete for leaderboard dominance to earn rewards distributed in $SOL.
-Bullet Bonanza combines traditional FPS gameplay with innovative blockchain mechanics, offering both gamers and crypto enthusiasts an exciting platform to test their skills and earn valuable rewards.
+Our Bullet Bonanza CTO combines traditional FPS gameplay with innovative blockchain mechanics, offering both gamers and crypto enthusiasts an exciting platform to test their skills and earn valuable rewards.

 ---